 Six months later you are driving by the now demolished farmhouse and see a sign, “Coming soon.
 Mixed-Use development.
 2,200 sq. ft of office space and eight new luxury condos.
 Condos starting at $300,000.”
 You quickly realize that the land had far more value than you were led to believe.

-To avoid this scam, always consult with a local real estate attorney who specializes in land use, before selling a potentially valuable piece of developable property.
+To avoid this scam, always consult with a local real estate attorney who specializes in land use before selling a piece of developable property.
 In fact, I would recommend checking with a couple of attorneys just to be sure.
-After all, commercial real estate (CRE) deals always hinge on the ability for a buyer to make a profit.
-If the risk of getting approval for a developer’s preferred buildout is low, and the builder stands to make millions on it, the land, even without the permit, still has significant value.
+After all, commercial real estate (CRE) deals always hinge on the ability of a buyer to make a profit.
+If the chance of getting approval for a developer’s preferred buildout is high, and the builder stands to make millions on it, the land, even without a permit, still has significant value.